1. Introduction

 Our next contribution, which was included in OpenMP 4.0 (released on July 2013), was the extension of the tasking model to support data dependences, one of the strongest points of OmpSs that allows to define fine-grain synchronization among tasks.
 This feature was tested using Mercurium source-to-source compiler and the Nanos++ RTL.

-In OpenMP 4.5 (released on November 2015, and current version), the tasking model was extended with the taskloop construct using Nanos++ as the reference implementation to validate these ideas.
-BSC also contributed to version 4.5 adding the priority clause to task and taskloop constructs.
+In OpenMP 4.5, released on November 2015, the tasking model was extended with the taskloop construct using Nanos++ as the reference implementation to validate these ideas.
+BSC also contributed to version 4.5 adding the priority clause to task and taskloop constructs, and the Nanos++ RTL was used to validate the new interface included in the OpenMP standard with respect to third party tools.

 1.4.
 Glossary of terms